Queuecumber/m3l/README.md

 Assuming this file is saved as `<config dir>/cluster/vulcan.yaml`, launch distributed training (on the **submission node** as follows)

-`python -m m3l.run.train --multirun model=my_model cluster=vulcan trainer.gpus=4`
+`python -m m3l.run.train --cluster-launch model=my_model cluster=vulcan trainer.gpus=4`

-Note the `--multirun` argument.
+Note the `--cluster-launch` argument.
 This will request 4 GPUs and submit your job to slurm, it will tell you the job's directory where you can find stdout/stderr models, etc. If you're using wandb you can also view stdout/stderr on the dashboard there.

 ## Adding a Model/Dataset to M3L